 We'll admit it: MacOS High Sierra is kind of boring compared to previous updates to the Mac operating system.

 Sure, it has a new file system underneath, and it will eventually include support for virtual reality experiences.
 But in terms of obvious visual changes for the average consumers to get excited about, there weren't many announced by Apple at WWDC 2017 in June.
-That said, the public beta just released yesterday, and we've been combing through it, trying to discover several new tweaks.
+That said, the public beta has been out all summer, and we've been combing through it, trying to discover several new tweaks.

 Some of the changes were boldly announced on stage, while others were only briefly mentioned.
 There were even a few that we didn't know were included.
 The Photos app, as well as Mail, Safari, Notes, Spotlight, and Siri have all been greatly improved in High Sierra.
 In fact, here are all the forward-facing changes we've noticed so far in Apple’s latest refinement-focused macOS release.

-- How to get MacOS High Sierra right now and get it working on your Mac
+- How to get MacOS High Sierra Public Beta and get it working on your Mac

 - Apple announces major MacOS Sierra update called...
 High Sierra